 UnCruise really makes an effort to be environmentally friendly, which I appreciate.
 Because of this, they don’t print out daily itineraries for each stateroom.
 So, it does take a little more effort to keep track of what time each activity begins.

 My tip?
-Use your phone to take a picture of each of the activity times that rotate on your television each day, as well as the ops schedules that are posted each morning.
+Use your phone to take a picture of each of the activity times that rotate on your television each day, as well as the ops schedules they post each morning on the wall.

 What we especially loved about our UnCruise

-There was so much that we enjoyed about our Uncruise.
-In addition to being able to enjoy the beauty of Southeast Alaska by small ship, there were several factors that set UnCruise apart from other cruise lines we’ve sailed with.
+There was so much that we enjoyed about our Uncruise!
+In addition to being able to enjoy the beauty of Southeast Alaska by small ship, there were several factors that set UnCruise Adventures apart from other cruise lines we’ve sailed with.

 The food was absolutely amazing